-Instead, sales teams need to dig deep and gain a real-world understanding of their prospects before they plow through the deck.
+Instead, sales teams need to dig deep and gain a real-world understanding of their prospects before they plow through the technology sales process deck.

 “It’s really, really important to show up with knowledge of the main issues we’re facing and the values we have as a corporation,” our Emissary, a former VP of IT at Kellogg’s, explained.
 “That would increase the likelihood of moving on to the next round.”

-In order to move your deals into the “closed won” column, you’ve got to change up how you—and your team—sells to enterprise-level buyers.
+In order to move your deals into the “closed won” column, you’ve got to change up how you—and your team—sells to enterprise-level buyers and your technology sales process tactics.
 Here’s how.

 IT leaders need to stay ahead of trends, so they’re constantly doing research to understand changes impacting their industry and field.
 That means they’re also likely brainstorming solutions, and moving down the “awareness” stage of the marketing funnel—well before you even enter the picture.